Herron High School is the gold standard for excellence in education.

 Herron High School students remain part of our community of scholars even after they graduate.
 We seek to continue to provide resources and opportunities for our alumni to remain engaged in our school community.

-Established in 2017, Indianapolis Classical Schools is one community with two great high schools – Herron High School and Riverside High School – with one board of directors and a unified vision and mission to set a new standard for high school education in Central Indiana.
+Herron Classical Schools is one community with two great high schools – Herron High School and Herron-Riverside High School – and a new K-8 school, Herron Preparatory Academy, which opened with K-grade 2 in August 2021.
+HCS has one board of directors and a unified vision and mission to set a new standard for education in Central Indiana.